Video used to be easy

 The one thing I like to tell businesses who have committed to putting video at the heart of their communication platform – be it for internal training and safety, or external advertising and promotion – it doesn’t get easier but you will get better at it.

 No one really wants to hear this.
 Surely it has to get easier.
 The reality is though when it comes to creating content, it gets more and more complicated figuring out how to distribute it and what platforms to distribute it on.
 Then there is the management of the processing.
 Formats change almost daily.
 Advertisers want to access more 360 video and virtual reality formats, while industry wants to deliver in super HD or 4K.
 It all means that you need to have access to the latest tools.

 It used to be that accessing the latest tools meant buying transcoders and expensive pieces of hardware that were powerful enough to process the content and then large enough to store it.
 That all really changed when Youtube solved the challenge that consumers had which, put simply, was to share and watch videos they were creating.

 But business has different needs.
 More needs.
 Privacy, security, ownership and copyright are just a few.
-While sharing and watching are still at the heart of what they want to do, they also need to do it privately, with security, and follow some of the creative process that were used for television like collaboration and approval processes.
-When creating video for online – the old practices of doing this in a meeting room or edit suite are still being practiced today, but business owners are learning this is expensive and unnecessary.
+While sharing and watching are still at the heart of what they want to do, they also need to do it privately, with security and follow some of the creative processes that were used for television like collaboration and approval processes.
+When creating video for online – the old practices of doing this in a meeting room or edit suite are still being practised today, but business owners are learning this is expensive and unnecessary.